ayushmehre/padhai-assignment/README.md

 ## Evaluation Criteria Considerations

-- **Architecture & Abstractions**: Clear separation of concerns with hooks for specific functionalities (pointer, audio, highlight, interactables), a provider for WebSocket and event bus, and distinct presentational components.
+- **Architecture & Abstractions**: Clear separation of concerns with hooks for specific functionalities (pointer, audio, highlight, interactables), a provider-based architecture for WebSocket, event bus, audio, and session state, and distinct presentational components.
 - **Audio Streaming & Capture**: Basic audio playback is implemented.
 - **Network Robustness**: WebSocket provider includes reconnection logic and a message buffer.
 - **Backend Mock Quality**: The mock server provides a scripted dialog with `POINT`, `HIGHLIGHT`, and `AUDIO` events.
 - **Point & Highlight Accuracy**: `POINT` uses `getBoundingClientRect` for positioning. `HIGHLIGHT` in `QuestionSlide.jsx` uses `<span>` tags with IDs for direct targeting, and the mock server provides regex-based highlighting for the problem text.
 - **UI / UX Polish**: The application uses Tailwind CSS for styling and provides smooth transitions for the pointer.
 Dark/light mode and a latency simulator are included as UI polish.

+## Session Start/Restart Safety Guard (2024 Update)

+- The Start/Restart Session button now includes a built-in safety guard to prevent spamming:
+  - After each click, the button is disabled for 1.5 seconds, ignoring further clicks during this period.
+  - This ensures that multiple rapid session events are not sent to the backend, preventing race conditions or UI glitches.
+- On each Start/Restart, the following are reset via imperative methods:
+  - The pointer is hidden and reset to its default position.
+  - All highlights are cleared from the slide.
+  - Any currently playing audio is stopped.
+- This logic is implemented in the `InteractableSlide` component, which manages the button state and calls the appropriate imperative methods on its child hooks.

+## Pause/Stop Session Functionality

+- As of this version, explicit Pause and Stop session features are **not implemented**.
+- Rationale: These features would require both frontend state management and protocol/logic changes in the mock server.
+For the current POC, only Start/Restart (with safety guard) is supported for simplicity and robustness.